DavidiaCostant/astrophotopy/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This is an example of how you may give instructions on setting up your project locally.
+This is an example of how you can setting up your project locally.
-To get a local copy up and running, follow these simple steps.
+To get a local copy up and running, follow these simple steps:

 ### Prerequisites